SwapnanilBala/SwapnanilBala/README.md

 - 👋 Hi, I’m @SwapnanilBala
-- 👀 I’m interested in Data Science, Powerlifting, Music, Video-Games and Nature/Birds/Animals
+- 👀 I’m interested in Data Science, Bikes, Music, Nature/Birds/Animals and Games sometimes
-- 🌱 I’m currently learning from Various Courses from Coursera
+- 🌱 I’m currently learning from Various Courses from Coursera and recently I have built some projects, now that you have stumbled upon my page,
+-  make sure to stop by the auto prescription_app project In the Little_lemon repository
 -
 - 📫 How to reach me ...retrofrost007@gmail.com
 - 😄 Pronouns: He/ Him